Printer Friendly

 1.

 a.
-To engage the services of; put to work: agreed to employ the job applicant.
+To provide work to (someone) for pay: agreed to employ the job applicant.

 3. To devote (time, for example) to an activity or purpose: employed several months in learning Swahili.